 - Commitment to good professional practice.

-- Commitment to a quality management system based on ISO 17025.
+- Commitment to a quality management system based on ISO/IEC 17025.

 - Commitment to provide resources to support this level of quality.